agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 2.4 Operating Environment
 ---------------------

-SwipeEats™ will be compatible with Apple and Android smartphones that can support React-native applications.
+SwipeEats™ will be compatible with Apple and Android smartphones because we are using React-Native, which helps us be able to make the app cross-platform.

 2.5 Design and Implementation Constraints
 -------------------------------------